 Following an unsuccessful effort to have the suit dismissed, Giuliani doubled down on his wild claims.
-In a court filing last month, Giuliani’s attorneys asserted that “some and/or all of Giuliani’s statements complained of are substantially true” — though he also “lacks knowledge or information sufficient” on the company’s voting systems to know whether his claims were defamatory or not.
+In an August 2021 court filing, Giuliani’s attorneys asserted that “some and/or all of Giuliani’s statements complained of are substantially true” — though he also “lacks knowledge or information sufficient” on the company’s voting systems to know whether his claims were defamatory or not.

 Waiting to see if he’ll face criminal charges

 Facing multiple defamation suits would probably be the low point of any normal person’s year, but Giuliani has far bigger legal concerns.
 In July 2022, a judge ordered him to testify before a special grand jury investigating potential election interference in Georgia’s 2020 election.
 On August 15, Giuliani’s legal team revealed that he has been named a target of the Fulton County, Georgia probe, which could lead to a recommendation for criminal prosecution.